Maruthanayagam Pillai: Legends of his death

 One legend is that he was hanged three times before he finally died.
 The brief story is that the first two attempts at hanging failed as the rope snapped and only the third attempt was successful.

 The superstitious Nawab of Arcot Muhammad Ali ordered the body of Yusuf Khan to be dismembered into many parts and buried in different parts of his domain.
 As the story goes, his head was sent to Trichy, arms to Palayamkottai, and legs to Periyakulam and Tanjore.
 The headless and limbless torso was buried at Sammattipuram Madurai.
-In 1808, a small square mosque was erected over the tomb in Samattipuram, on the left of the road to Theni, at Kaalavaasal, a little beyond the toll-gate, and is known as Khan Sahib's pallivasal.
+In 1808, a small square mosque was erected over the tomb in Samattipuram, on the left of the road to Theni, at Kaalavaasal, a little beyond the toll-gate, and is known as Khan Sahib's Pallivasal.

-There are no accounts of Yusuf Khan's wife Maasa and his son of 2 or 3 years following the hanging.
-According to local tradition, Maasa died soon after her husband's demise and the little boy was brought up in strict secrecy by Srinivasa Rao (Yusuf Khan's Dewan) at Alwarthirunagari.
+There are no accounts of Yusuf Khan's wife Marcia and his son of 2 or 3 years following the hanging.
+According to local tradition, Marcia died soon after her husband's demise and the little boy was brought up in strict secrecy by Srinivasa Rao (Yusuf Khan's Dewan) at Alwarthirunagari.
 Srinivasa Rao might have felt that the little boy had better chances of surviving where the people were kindly disposed towards Yusuf Khan for repelling a Dutch invasion.
-As per Maasa's last wish, and to maintain secrecy, Srinivasa Rao named the boy Mathuranayagam (the original Hindu name of Yusuf Khan) and brought him up in the Christian faith.
+As per Marcia's last wish, and to maintain secrecy, Srinivasa Rao named the boy Mathuranayagam (the original Hindu name of Yusuf Khan) and brought him up in the Christian faith.
 Yusuf Khan's descendants later moved to Palayamkottai.

-The descendants of Baba Sahib, Yusuf Khan's physician, live around Krishnan Koil in Virudhunagar District.
-They still practise native medicine and bone-setting.
+The descendants of Baba Sahib, Yusuf Khan's physician, live around Krishnan Kovil in Virudhunagar District.
+They still practice native medicine and bone-setting.